septa97/node-boilerplate/README.md

 npm install
 cp .env.example .env
 npm run --silent create
+rm README.md
+mv README.sample.md README.md
 ```

 Then fill up the prompt for modifying the package.json.

 You must delete the .git folder and re-initialize it using `git init`.

+You must also create a new README.md.
+Open the new README.md then modify it depending on your project.

 The above code installs the dependencies, creates an environment file, and modifies the package.json file.

 ## Developing the application